ycrc/ycrc.github.io/docs/clusters-at-yale/guides/cryosparc.md

 ## Install

-Before you get started, you will need to request a licence from Structura [from their website](https://cryosparc.com/download/).
+Before you get started, you will need to request a license from Structura [from their website](https://cryosparc.com/download/).
 These instructions are somewhat modified from the [official CryoSPARC documentation](https://cryosparc.com/docs/reference/install/).

 ### 1. Set up Environment